 This is not so much a tracker as a means of contacting the parent or guardian of a lost child.
 It's essentially a colourful silicone wristband with a printed QR code that contains the contact details of the child's parent or guardian.
-FlashMe works on the principal that most strangers are honest and that whoever finds the child will hopefully know what a QR code is.
+FlashMe works on the principle that most strangers are honest and that whoever finds the child will hopefully know what a QR code is.

 As so many children under the age of four don't know their address or telephone number, a dirt cheap system like this could help save the day.
 A variety of other designs, including a pet version, are also available.

 Omate x Nanoblock

 The smartwatch is offering security features such as SOS alerts, two-way voice and video chatting and location tracking, as well as a four-day battery life, an alarm, pedometer, stopwatch and front-facing camera.

 Extended look: Hands-on with the Omate x Nanoblock